-Audit quality is our number one priority.
-We plan our audit to focus on audit quality and have set the following audit quality objectives for this audit:

-- A robust challenge of the key judgements taken in the preparation of the financial statements. - A strong understanding of your internal control environment. - A well planned and delivered audit that raises findings early with those charged with governance.

-Status of our Statement of Accounts audit

-Our financial statements audit is progressing, however we do still have a number of procedures to complete before we are able to conclude our audit.
-The following are the principal outstanding areas that we are required to work through in order to complete our audit:

-- Completion of property valuations testing; - Completion of Covid-19 agency grants testing; - · Completion of collection fund balances testing; - Completion of infrastructure asset disclosure testing; - Completion of financial statement disclosure testing; - Completion of our internal quality assurance procedures; - Receipt and review of amended financial statements; - Receipt of signed management representation letter; and - Our review of events since 31 March 2021 through to signing.

-We are working constructively with the Council to complete our work and we will provide the Committee with a verbal update on our progress at the meeting on 26 September 2023.
-Based on the current status of our audit work, we envisage issuing an unmodified audit opinion, with no reference to any matters in respect of the Council's arrangements to secure economy, efficiency and effectiveness in the use of resources, or the Annual Governance Statement.

-Status of our Value for Money audit

-Our Value for Money work is on-going, and will be reported in our Auditor's Annual Report, within the three months of the signing of the audit opinion as specified under the National Audit Office Auditor Guidance Note 3.
+Status of our Statement of Accounts audit Our financial statement audit is progressing, however we will not have completed all audit procedures by 30 September 2021.
+The completion of the audit has been delayed due to audit team sickness and also delays in the delivery of some supporting working papers.
+We are working constructively with the Council to complete our work and we will provide the Committee with a verbal update on our progress at the meeting on 28 September 2021.
+Status of our Value for Money audit Our Value for Money work is on-going, and will be reported in our Auditor's Annual Report, within the three months of the signing of the audit opinion as specified under the National Audit Office Auditor Guidance Note 3.
 We have not identified to date any risks of significant weakness in arrangements to secure economy, efficiency and effectiveness in the use of resources.
 We intend to state in our opinion on the statement of accounts that our Value for Money work is on-going.

-Conclusions from our testing

-Our audit work is still ongoing and, at the time of writing this report, we do not have any significant issues to highlight to the Audit Committee.
+Conclusions from our testing Our audit work is still ongoing and, at the time of writing this report, we do not have any significant issues to highlight to the Audit Committee.
 However, on completion of our procedures we will provide the Audit Committee with our final ISA260 report, which will update on our audit findings.
+Narrative Report & We are in the process of reviewing the Council's Annual Report & Annual Governance Statement to consider whether it is misleading or inconsistent with other information known

+- to us from our audit work. - Currently, we have suggested a number of minor changes to management for consideration.
+We will review the updated Narrative Report and Annual Governance Statement on receipt from management and report back to the Audit Committee any further observations.